nicbou/nicolasbouliane.com/frontend/content/blog/busy.md

 I know that I don't owe anyone my time and energy.
 I'm offering a lot of valuable information for free already.
 I don't feel great about declining people, but it has become a necessity.

 Telling people this was a relief.
 I had to start telling people to find help elsewhere, and to set clear boundaries with my vacation responder.
-It allows me to really disconnect and unwind, and guess what... the website still runs fine!
+It allows me to really disconnect and unwind.
+As I am typing this, my vacation responder has been on for 8 weeks, and guess what... the website still runs fine!

 ## Doing less

 More and more, I do less and less.
 I have shelved many projects in 2023 to stay focused on what matters to me.

 I try to keep my business lean.
 I don't want to waste time on ceremonial aspects like printing stickers and business cards, running a newsletter, being a guest on podcasts and so on.

+## Outcome

+It works.
+Things get done, and I have enough slack to try new things and enjoy sunny days.